Pecnut/course-intro-to-cpp/README.md

 Your turn:

 * Replace `area = Rec1.height * Rec1.width;` with `area = Rec1.area();` and see that it works.
-* Add a member function `length_of_diagonal` which returns the length of the diagonal.
+* Add a member function `perimeter` which returns the length of the perimeter.

 Join in:

 * We're going to look at another way of creating a member function.
 This is entirely equivalent.
+* Just like how we forward declared functions earlier, we can forward declare them here.

 ```c++
 class Rectangle {